Managed Lost Mode and remote wipe

 Managed Lost Mode

-When a remote wipe command is triggered by MDM or iCloud, the iPhone, iPad, iPod touch, or Mac device sends an acknowledgment back to the MDM solution and performs the wipe.
+When a remote wipe command is triggered by MDM or iCloud, the iPhone, iPad, iPod touch or Mac device sends an acknowledgement back to the MDM solution and performs the wipe.

 Remote wipe isn’t possible in the following situations:

-Using Microsoft Exchange ActiveSync when the account that was installed with User Enrollment
+Using Microsoft Exchange ActiveSync when the account that was installed with User Enrolment

 Using Microsoft Exchange ActiveSync if the device is supervised

 Users can also wipe iOS and iPadOS devices in their possession using the Settings app.
 And as mentioned, iOS and iPadOS devices can be set to automatically wipe after a series of failed passcode attempts.